SimranSah/todo__.__railsApp__/README.md

 This a rails application for a todo list.

-On the homepage we can display the to do list .Along with the option to update, redo and deleting the item.
+On the homepage we can display the to do list .Along with the options to update, redo and deleting the item.

 Along with the separte redirections for show and add functionalities.